 Keeping these definitions in mind, this section describes the MaDViWorld application framework.
 The different places where adaptations for specific functionality should be made will be identified and explained.
-These flexible points of the framework are commonly called hot spots and are opposed to the frozen spots (see [18]).
+These flexible points of the framework are commonly called hot spots and are opposed to the frozen spots (see [15]).
 An overview of the whole framework is shown in Figure 3.
 The root package for all the other MaDViWorld classes is ch.unifr.diuf.madviworld, and in the rest of the paper this will be omitted for evident convenience reasons.

-First, let us consider an horizontal decomposition of Figure 3:
+First, let us consider an horizontal decomposition of Figure 3 building blocks:

 - The communication between components is defined by a protocol.
 The upper layer of the framework fulfills this task.
 The framework user only has to understand this visible interface of the components.
-That's why MaDVi-World would rather be classified as a black-box framework (see [14]).
-The core package encloses all these interfaces. - The middle layer consists the default implementation packages of the framework.
-It contains concrete and abstract classes. - The lower layer, finally, is for the concrete implementation, where all the application specific classes are placed.
+That's why MaDVi-World would rather be classified as a black-box framework (see [11]).
+The core package encloses all these interfaces. - The middle layer contains the default implementation packages of the framework.
+It is composed of concrete and abstract classes. - The lower layer, finally, is for the concrete implementation, where all the application specific classes are placed.

 Second, let us decompose the blocks of Figure 3 vertically.
 From left to right one finds respectively all the packages and classes relative to the client applications (i.e. avatars), then those relative to the server applications (i.e. rooms) and those relative to the objects populating the rooms.
-Ultimately there are two utility packages, one containing packages and classes used by the framework and leftmost the event package.
+Ultimately there are two utility packages, one containing packages and classes used by the framework and rightmost the event package.
 Obviously, the implementation or extension of the Avatar, Room and Object packages are the hot spots of the MaDViWorld framework.
 There are two types of activities for a framework user:

-- The first one consists just to enrich the world with new types of active objects by providing the appropriate implementations of the wobject package.
-For this activity, users may use the standard avatar and room server application and use a little wizard application to install their new objects dynamically into a running (potentially remote) room. - The second one consists to provide richer or better avatar and/or room server applications either by extending the default ones, or by both extending and implementing the appropriate framework extendable classes or by fully implementing the appropriate framework interfaces from scratch (see Figure 4).
+- The first one consists just in enriching the world with new types of active objects by providing the appropriate implementations of the wobject package.
+For this activity, users do not need to modify the standard avatar and room server application and they can resort to a little wizard application in order to install their new objects dynamically into a running (potentially remote) room. - The second one consists in providing richer or better avatar and/or room server applications either by extending the default ones, or by both extending and implementing the appropriate framework extendable classes or by fully implementing the appropriate framework interfaces from scratch.

-The current version of the framework consist of a total of approximatively 100 classes organized in 10 packages and counts 14000 lines of code.
-If one counts all the already available objects, the total amount of classes is greater than 200 composed of 37000 lines of code.
+The current version of the framework consist of a total of approximatively 100 classes organized in 10 packages and counts 14'000 lines of code.
+If one counts all the already available objects, the total amount of classes is greater than 200 composed of 37'000 lines of code.